Lavender Line: Isfield

 Isfield station remains the headquarters, operating base, and engineering base of the Lavender Line.
 Since its restoration in the 1980s the station has been a popular attraction for the local area, and remains a well-celebrated example of a restored period railway station.
 The station has won awards for its restoration, and proved popular as a location for film and television shoots requiring a period railway station.
 The original buildings all survive except for the down side platform shelter replaced by a replica used as a shop, though considerable changes have been made to the up side buildings to convert the original booking office, waiting room and lady's toilet to a cafe.
 The station house has been sympathetically extended but is not part of the Lavender Line and remains occupied as a private dwelling.
-The signal box is now grade 2 listed and does not operate the station.
+The signal box is now Grade II listed and does not operate the station.